-Hi friends welcome to the new post.
-Here we will learn What is Bimetallic Thermometer. – Definition, Working, Construction, Spiral & Helix Strip Thermometer.
-A bimetallic thermometer is a temperature-measuring device that works on the differential thermal expansion principle.
-It is mostly used in different industrial and domestic applications due to its reliability, simplicity, and cost-effectiveness.
+Hi friends, welcome to the new post.
+Here, we will learn what it is. – Definition, Working, Construction, Spiral & Helix Strip Thermometer.
+The bimetallic thermometer is a temperature-measuring instrument that operates on the differential thermal expansion principle.
+It is used in industrial and domestic uses due to its reliable, simple, and cost-effective structure.
 Let’s discuss its definition, working principle, construction, and variations like spiral and helix strip thermometers.
-So What is a Bimetallic Thermometer?
+So what is a bimetallic thermometer?

 Bimetallic Thermometer Working Principle